Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

+For a large number of electrons, a computationally practical implementation of L\"{o}wdin's spin projection formalism was recently discussed in \citeasnoun{vive18}.

-The operator ${\cal P}_{\rm spin}(S)$ has been used \cite{(Yan02b),cava07} to describe the energy spectra and wave functions of electrons in 2D quantum dots.
-However, for $N \geq 3$, there are multiple spin eigenfunctions for a given value $S$ of the total spin, a fact that cannot be reproduced by the L\"{o}wdin operator which yields a single spin function.
-The spin multiplicities are given by the so-called branch diagram \cite{yann09.2,paun00,yann16}.
+The operator $\hat{P}_{\rm spin}(S)$ was used \cite{(Yan02b),cava07} to describe the energy spectra and wave functions for electrons in 2D quantum dots.
+We note that, for $N \geq 3$, there are multiple spin eigenfunctions for a given value $S$ of the total spin, and this multiplicity is important for obtaining a complete set of excited states (e.g., the yrast band), in addition to the ground state.
+The spin multiplicities are tabulated in the so-called branching diagram \cite{yann09.2,paun00,yann16,(salm74)}.
 For example, for $N=3$ fermions, there are two spin eigenfunctions with $S=1/2$.
-For a spin projection $S_z=1/2$ and using the notation ${\cal S}(S,S_z;i)$ (where the index $i$ is employed for the degeneracies), these spin eigenfunctions are
+For a spin projection $S_z=1/2$ and using the notation ${\cal S}(S,S_z;i)$ (where the index $i$ is employed for the degeneracies), a pair of basis spin eigenfunctions that spans the associated two-dimensional spin space is given by

-For a larger number of fermions, the spin eigenfunctions can be specified by solving a Heisenberg Hamiltonian $H_H=\sum_{i,j} J_{ij} \hat{\bf S}_i \cdot \hat{\bf S}_j$ \cite{yann09.2,yann16}.
-Then using the fact that each fermion is associated with a localized space orbital, the spin primitives $| \sigma_1 \sigma_2 \ldots \sigma_N \rangle$ can be transformed into determinants, thus generalizing \cite{jain07,yang07} the two-fermion Heitler-London expression of Eq.\ (\ref{pprj0}).
+For $N>3$ electrons, the complete set of spin eigenfunctions can be specified by solving a Heisenberg Hamiltonian $H_H=\sum_{i,j} J_{ij} \hat{\bm S}_i \cdot \hat{\bm S}_j$ \cite{yann09.2,yann16}, whose purely-spin solutions are given as a superposition of spin primitives $| \sigma_1 \sigma_2 \ldots \sigma_N \rangle$, where $\sigma$ stands either for $\alpha$ (spin-up) or $\beta$ (spin-down).
+Then using the fact that each electron is associated with a localized space orbital, one can generate a corresponding Slater determinant of spin orbitals from each spin primitive, thus generalizing \cite{jain07,yang07} the two-electron Heitler-London-type expression of {\Eq}~(\ref{gvb}).

-Naturally, total spin restoration\footnote{Restoration of both the total spin $\hat{\bf S}$ and its projection $S_z$ (in the case that the mean-field wave functions break both of these symmetries) has also been discussed in the context of chemistry \cite{fuku81}.} can also be performed \cite{yann07,fuku81,hash82,igaw95} by using the projection-operator formulas that restore the 3D total angular momenta (see Sec.~\ref{sec_3damp}).
+Naturally, the total-spin restoration\footnote{In the context of a generalized UHF with a broader set of unrestrictions, restoration of both the total spin $\hat{\bm S}$ and its projection $S_z$ (in the case that the mean-field wave functions break both of these symmetries) has also been discussed in \citeasnoun{fuku81}.} can also be performed \cite{yann07,fuku81,hash82,igaw95} by using the projection-operator formulas that restore the three-dimensional (3D) total angular momenta, see {\Sec}~\ref{sec_rot3D}.

-\subsection{Molecular symmetries of the UHF wave functions and magic angular momenta}
+\subsubsection{Molecular symmetries of the UHF wave functions and magic angular momenta.}